fsantanna/dceu/doc/manual.md

 between parenthesis, which is handled as follows:

 - `false`: the task ignores further broadcasts;
-- `true`: the task checks further broadcasts.
+- `true`: the task considers further broadcasts.

 ### Syntactic Block Extensions

-Ceu provides some syntactic block extensions to work with tasks more effectively.
+Ceu provides many syntactic block extensions to work with tasks more effectively.
 The extensions expand to standard task operations.